ember-learn/ember-blog/content/the-ember-times-issue-176.md

 This podcast gives a nice insight into the mind of a great conference organiser.
 There are also tips and pointers for people looking to organise conferences or meet-ups remotely and in real life.

-Besides information on how to organise a conference Leah also tells us about her favourite talks and the cool things that will happen this EmberConf including workshops and the [kids track](https://emberconf.com/kids).
+In addition to how to organise a conference, Leah tells us about her favourite talks and the cool things that will happen at EmberConf 2021, such as workshops and the [kids track](https://emberconf.com/kids).

 ---